DanPlayz0/ticketsbot-self-host-guide/addons/packages/server-counter/README.md

 Then copy the contents of the provided [.env.example](./.env.example) file into your .env file from the guide.

 Fill out the Required variables of the .env file with the part they require.

-Optionally if you want to have the Server Counter accessible from everywhere you will need to forward the `https://localhost:8089` uri via a reverse proxy like Caddy or traffik.
+Optionally if you want to have the server counter accessible from everywhere you will need to forward the `https://localhost:8089` uri via a reverse proxy like Caddy or Traefik.

 ## After Installation

 After you have installed this package with one of the above ways do `docker compose down && docker compose up -d` in your bot's directory.

-You should now have a working Server counter.
+You should now have a working server counter.